 Encountering a Mentor

 In 1947, Ikeda attended a small gathering of Soka Gakkai members where he heard Toda speak.
-Although Ikeda was generally suspicious of religious ideology, he writes, "The words of a person who had suffered imprisonment for his convictions carried a special weight.
+Ikeda later wrote that although he was generally suspicious of religious ideology, "The words of a person who had suffered imprisonment for his convictions carried a special weight.
 I felt intuitively that I could trust him."

 [Read Full text.]